Local care and services to help you choose the right care and support.

 Mrs Emma West – Deputy Head Teacher (currently on maternity leave)

 She will advise and ensure that the school will meet your child’s educational needs not just by following the statement or EHCP but also by identifying, assessing, planning, monitoring, managing and supporting all aspects of SEN. She also co-ordinates all the specialised support for your child like Educational Psychology, Speech and Language Therapy, music therapy and drama/play therapy etc.

-She is responsible for working with Mark Armstrong and Sophie Addison in overseeing the Primary Provision (4 – 11 years).
+She is responsible for working with Sophie Addison in overseeing the Primary Provision (4 – 11 years).

-She is responsible for working with Mark Armstrong and Sophie Addison in making sure that Post 16 curriculum is equally as engaging.
+She is responsible for working with Sophie Addison in making sure that Post 16 curriculum is equally as engaging.

 The Class Teachers

 They are all responsible for writing and planning for out your child’s Personal Learning Intention Map (PLIM) which reflect the key priorities for your child’s learning.